 With its low cost in comparison to other materials, light-weight, long durability and its availability in many different colours from purchase.
 It is easy to understand how aluminium is getting its reputation as the perfect choice to be used for a rain water guttering system.

-While aluminium is not the cheapest nor most expensive option, it is widely considered to be superior value for money, due to the numerous advantages that aluminium can give.
+While aluminium is not the cheapest nor most expensive option, it is widely considered to be vastly superior in value for money.
+This is due to the numerous advantages that aluminium provides.
 Whilst PVC gutters are cheaper than aluminium they are far less durable when it comes to the long term.
-PVC often requires a lot of repairs which can reduce the overall functionality of the guttering.
+In addition PVC often requires a lot of repairs which can reduce the overall functionality of the guttering.

 While aluminium offers low maintenance cost and if it does become damaged, it can easily be repaired without a need or replacement.
 Which helps to restore the guttering system back to perfect working order.
 Therefore, aluminium is more cost efficient in the long term and would be considered a wiser investment over PVC.